-This step involves shopping around for the best interest rates and terms that suit your needs.
+This step involves shopping around for the best interest rate and terms that suit your needs.
 It’s important to compare different offers from a range of lenders, as they can differ significantly.
-We’ll help you compare interest rates and loan terms from different banks and lenders to calculate your monthly payment.
+We’ll help you compare fixed interest rate and variable from different banks and lenders to calculate your monthly payment.

 Process of Buying Property in Germany

 Thinking about buying a home?
 We help you buying a property in Germany, we asked an expert to come up with this Guide to clearly outline what you can expect at every single step of you going through the property buying process.
 If you are looking for your dream house for your family or are an investor looking into the German real estate market, the steps described in this guide will help you navigate through the process.